Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Applications

 \subsection{Optimal trading with heterogeneous market participants}

-We introduce an optimal trading problem under heterogeneous market participants in a cooperative setting and common noise (see the introduction for references on the subject).
+We introduce an optimal trading problem under heterogeneous market participants in a cooperative setting with common noise (see the introduction for references on the subject).

-In particular, we consider a large bank with traders indexed by $u \in I$ who act under the guidance of a chief leading trader.
+In particular, we consider a large bank with traders indexed by $u \in I$ who act under the guidance of a lead trader.
 We assume that the inventory of each trader $u \in I$ is given by the following SDE

 where $\boldsymbol{\xi}:=(\xi^u)_u$ is an admissible initial condition in the sense of Definition \ref{def : admissible_conditions} and we aim to minimize the following cost functional given by